blinklabs-io/docs/src/content/docs/guides/txsubmit/002-quick-start.md

 ***

-## Step 5 - Open Firewall on your Port
+## Step 5 - Open Firewall to your Selected Port

 Make sure your firewall is open on the port you selected.
-For this example we used port 8090 so open the port on 8090 we run the following command:
+For this example we used port 8090.
+To open the port on 8090 we run the following command:

 `
 sudo ufw allow 8090/tcp